6360 Sunset Blvd. Los Angeles, CA 90028 | map |

 A drawing of the Dome and one version of the hotel that was supposed to be part of the project.
 Here it's envisioned as being south of the theatre.
 Image: Kevin Charbeneau collection

-An ad for the theatre's initial film.
-Thanks to Michael Coate for sharing it on In70mm.com, the website devoted to all things 70mm.
-It's from "It's a Long Long Long Long List," his 2010 article about roadshow engagements for the film.
+A November 7, 1963 ad for the theatre's opening film.
+See Michael Coate's "It's a Long Long Long Long List," his 2010 article about roadshow engagements for the film that's on the site In70mm.com.

 Photos of the opening that appeared in the November 18, 1963 issue of Boxoffice.
 Thanks to Roland Lataille for reproducing the item on his Cinerama Dome page.